Profile

 Required Parameters

-The following parameters must be included on every request.
+The following parameters must be included in every request.

 ParameterDescription

-redirect_uriConfigures the URL the user is redirected after a successful authentication.
+redirect_uriConfigures the URL the user is redirected to after successful authentication.

-Important note: this URL must be added to the allowed list of URLs for your integration.
+Important note: This URL must now be on the approved allowlist for your integration.
+The user will be redirected to the app_link URL if the URL is not on the allowlist.
 Please reach out to your Next Reason integration consultant to help with getting URLs added to this list.

 client_idThe ID used to authenticate the API call.